2023 AML Award Finalists #2: Young Adult and Children’s Books

 Middle Grade Novel

-Chad Morris and Shelley Brown.
+Chad Morris and Shelly Brown.
 Virtually Me.
 Shadow Mountain.

 A new virtual reality school where students get a fresh start.
 The pandemic was rough on everyone, especially since school went from being a fun place where you could hang out with your friends to a bunch of heads in small rectangles all trying to talk at once.
 For Bradley, Edelle, Hunter, Jasper, and Keiko, that’s about to change.
 A mysterious box arrives at each of their houses, and they’re invited to attend a virtual school.
 More than just being online, they’ll be able to create an avatar of themselves and interact with their friends and other classmates in real time using VR headsets.